maxrr/capstone-patientsync/README.md

 - [Python 3.12 or later](https://www.python.org/downloads/) (for the placeholder devices and Flask server)
 - Somewhere to run a Flask server (see requirements in above section)

+> [!CAUTION]
+> Trying to open the native camera while using the Android Virtual Device and Expo will cause the app to crash.
+This is due to a limitation in either Expo, Android's Virtual Device framework, or the combination of the two.
+To avoid this, please use manual input when using a Virtual Device.

 ### Installation

 1. Download Google's [bumble module](https://github.com/google/bumble) to a separate directory, and navigate to that directory